rw-repo/_tooling/dast/README.md

 >
 >   Disclaimer: scan only against websites where you have permission/authorization.
 >
 >   Using "testhtml5.vulnweb.com" for this demo.
+The following readme shows how to manual build and scan with
+>
+>   each application.
+Use "dasty-webscan.sh" to automate the process in a single shell script.
 >
 >   Warning: This is an HTML5 application that is vulnerable by design.
 This is not a real collection of tweets.
 >